Anderson leads Oklahoma State past No. 12 Iowa State 61-59

 Iowa State: The Cyclones missed Grill late in the game.
 He’s a stabilizer for the Cyclones and one of their best shooters.

 Oklahoma State: The Cowboys overcame injuries to claim the win.
-Guard Bryce Thompson left the game early in the second half with a left knee injury.
+Guard Bryce Thompson left the game early in the second half with a left leg injury; Boynton said he doesn’t believe it is anything serious.
 Moussa Cisse, a 7-foot-1 forward who leads the Big 12 in rebounding and blocked shots, played sparingly because he is recovering from an ankle injury.
-He went down in the closing seconds of this game.
+He went down in the closing seconds of this game, but Boynton said it was more of a scare than anything.

 UP NEXT